 FPGA: Field Programmable Gate Array (FPGA) is located on each SPU.
 Netezza is different from other architectures.
 Netezza can do a “hardware upgrade” through software by using FPGA.
 Hardware is reconfigured during install.

 While reading data from disk, FPGA on each SPU also helps in ‘filtering’ unnecessary data before getting loaded into memory on each SPU.
-This way, FPGA does not overwhelm with all the data from disk.
+This way, FPGA does not overwhelm all the data from the disk.

-For example, if we need to pull out data from Jan 2009 till June 2009 from a table that is distributed on date column, zone map helps us to achieve this.
-Zone map is maintained by Netezza automagically, no user intervention needed.
+For example, if we need to pull out data from Jan 2009 till June 2009 from a table that is distributed on the date column, the zone map helps us to achieve this.
+The zone map is maintained by Netezza automatically, no user intervention needed.
 Zone mapping is done at a block (extent) level.
-Netezza has zone maps for all columns (not just distributed column) and includes information such as minimum, maximum, total number of records.
+Netezza has zone maps for all columns (not just distributed columns) and includes information such as minimum, the maximum, total number of records.

-Sort data first, based on historical data (for example, date) and load this in using nzload.
+Sort data first, based on historical data (for example, date), and load this in using nzload.